Loading of atoms into an optical trap with high initial phase-space density: Introduction

 The simple and most popular strategy to produce quantum degenerated gases through an all-optical method (that is, without magnetic traps) has been the initial loading of many atoms from a magneto-optical trap (MOT) into a deep trap produced by a high-power beam.
 Although the atoms get heated during the loading and their initial temperature is higher than that in MOTs, the trapped atoms can be cooled via successive evaporation.
 If the initial number of atoms in the trap is sufficient, the atoms reach quantum degeneracy with evaporative cooling.
 A BEC containing $10^{4}$ or $10^{5}$ atoms is typically produced when a few million bosonic atoms are initially loaded into an optical trap with an evaporative cooling time of several seconds \cite{PhysRevLett.87.010404,Arnold20113288,JPSJ.81.084004}.
 A larger quantum degenerate gas will be created in a shorter evaporation time if the initial temperature can be decreased.
 Kinoshita \textit{et al.} \cite{PhysRevA.71.011602} reported the production of a BEC with $3.5 \times 10^5$ atoms through the evaporative cooling in an optical trap in 1 s with pre-cooling in an optical lattice before loading the optical trap.

 We report a simple and effective method for loading many well-cooled atoms in an optical trap.
 The loading is performed by overlapping the beam with atoms in optical molasses.
-Four million atoms are loaded into a single-beam optical trap with a beam waist of 28 $\mu$m and depth of 1 mK.
-The initial temperature of loaded atoms is found to be less than 10 $\mu$K, while the conventional loading method is accompanied by heating, which makes the temperature settle to $\sim 1/10$ of the trap depth \cite{Arnold20113288}.
-Owing to the high density and low temperature, the estimated initial PSD exceeds $0.01$, which is several orders of magnitude greater than that obtained with the conventional loading method.
+More than three million atoms are loaded into a single-beam optical trap with the depth of 280 $\mu$K. The initial temperature of loaded atoms is found to be 15 $\mu$K, while the temperature in the conventional loading method is accompanied by heating, after which the temperature settles to $\sim 1/10$ of the trap depth by plain evaporation with loss of a fraction of atoms \cite{Arnold20113288}.
+Owing to the low temperature compared with the trap depth, the estimated initial PSD for the optimal loading exceeds $10^{-3}$, which is one or two orders of magnitude greater than that obtained with the conventional loading method.
+We attribute the increased PSD to the absence of a magnetic field gradient during the loading into the optical trap and the detuning of the cooling beam much larger than that used for conventional MOT.